srhoffma/NSFG/README.md

 National estimate for black women ages 23-35 was 5.87%	(95% CI: 4.32, 7.42).

-Also included is output from our inquiry into current use estimates for hormonal contraceptives in black women ages 23-35.
+Also included is code from our inquiry into current use estimates for hormonal contraceptives in black women ages 23-35.

 We found that current HC use by type was similar to what we observed in SELF enrollees.